rmajidul/EuKosmos/README.md

 # 🔭 Eukosmos — A Researcher's Notebook

+# Motivation
+Research workflows are fragmented.
+Literature lives in Zotero, notes scatter across Google Docs, ideas disappear into paper notebooks, proposals have their own folders, and job applications their own spreadsheets — none of which talk to each other.

+Eukosmos was built to fix this.
+One portable folder, one file, everything in one place — literature, notes, ideas, proposals, job tracking, code, contacts, and photos — all searchable, all yours, entirely offline.

-> A self-contained, browser-based research notebook for astronomers.
+> A self-contained, browser-based research notebook for researchers.
-> Everything runs locally on your machine — no cloud, no account, no installation beyond Python 3.
+> Everything runs locally on your machine — no cloud, no account, no subscriptions, no installation beyond Python 3.

 ---